 - Put in place incentives or rewards for obtaining goals.

 For more resources on helping seniors increase activity levels, contact Stay Home Care.
-Our compassionate team offers the highest quality non-medical home care in Nashville and the surrounding area, and we love nothing more than having the assurance that the older individuals in our care are healthy and enjoying life to the fullest!
+Our compassionate team offers the highest quality non-medical home care in Nashville and the surrounding areas, and we love nothing more than having the assurance that the older individuals in our care are healthy and enjoying life to the fullest!
 Contact us online or call us at 615-964-7726 to learn more!